qiwsir/weibo_scraping/README.md

 ```sh
 scrapy crawl weibo [-a nPages=10]
 ```
+It will
+1. Scrape posts of agencies you provided in `mycfg.json` but only those that look like seeking for accommodation.
+2. Scrape comments of posts that are talking about renting rooms, because those who want to find a room are highly likely to comment.
+3. Scrape posts (by searching) whose contents are looking for accommodation.

 # Strucuture of weibo HTML
 - class="c"     - whole weibo entry including everything